Every bit adds up! Benefits are available to all alumni - from Vanderbilt, local and national partners, hotels and others.

 Credit cards can be good as long as you can pay them back, and you pay them back on time.
 This is a means to build your credit score, which will have incredible effects and benefits for you later on.
 ‘21

-Treat your credit card like a debit card for spending, and always pay the full balance when your statement comes out.
-'20
+Treat your credit card like a debit card for spending and always pay the full balance when your statement comes out. ’20

-Avoid credit card debt when at all possible.
-If you need a credit card for an emergency, try to make sure you have the credit score you need to apply for one with a 0% APR intro offer so you have some time to pay it off before compound interest at a 20%+ APR comes home to roost.
-'21
+Avoid credit card debt when possible.
+If you need a credit card for an emergency, try to make sure you have the credit score you need to apply for one with a 0% APR intro offer so you have some time to pay it off before compound interest at a 20%+ APR comes home to roost. ’21

-Prioritize your high interest rate debts.
+Prioritize your high-interest rate debts.
 This likely means paying off private student loans before federal loans.
 Don't be afraid to pay more than the monthly minimum, as you are saving yourself on future interest.
 Please, for the love of God, do not get into credit card debt.
-Only make purchases with the money you have available right now, while enjoying the newfound purchasing power you gain with full time employment.
+Only make purchases with the money you have available right now, while enjoying the newfound purchasing power you gain with full-time employment.
 ‘22

-If you have the financial ability to, start paying off your student loans once you're working even though there's the 6-month grace period.
+If you have the financial ability to, start paying off your student loans once you're working even though there's a 6-month grace period.
 As for credit card debt, use your credit card for everything then pay it off immediately.
 ‘23

 Refinance when possible.
 Set a specific chunk of income every month to work on paying these down.
 Don’t beat yourself up over it; we all have periods where we owe money and it’s OK.
 If it’s a credit card, see if you can take on a lower interest loan to pay it off, and then don’t spend on it until you do (or keep track of spending on it every month so you can get rewards; just make sure you’re not spending more than what you can pay every month). ’17